cici-chen/Fifty-Shades-Of-Pink/README.md

 - [ ] As a user, I can type in other things other than names and gender such as places, to see them being incorporated in the story.

 ##Super Stretch goal
   * As a user I can fill a questionnaire for better customization of stories
   * Allow user to log-in with their Facebook and incorporate preferences and info from Facebook into stories

 ## Site visual style
 Somewhat over the top tacky

+## References
+  * basic set up boiler plate taken from https://github.com/joshuavial/knex-relationships